j-ro/BusTrackDC-old/README.md

-An iOS app to find out when your bus is coming to a stop near you, using WMATA prediction data.
+An iOS app to find out when your bus or train is coming to a stop near you, using WMATA prediction data.

 Built using: